 Day 10 — Lakes District/Queenstown

 Venture into the undulating landscapes of the Lakes District and experience the tranquility of Lake Wakatipu.
-Wander the quaint streets of Arrowtown, a historic gold-mining town, then return to Queenstown for our farewell dinner.
+After taking in the spectacular surrounding landscapes along the way, arrive at the historic Kinloch Lodge for a lakeside lunch.
+Return to Queenstown for our farewell dinner.
 Doubletree by Hilton Queenstown (B,L,D)

 Day 11 — Queenstown